Healthdirect Free Australian health advice you can count on.

 1 apple 0.6

-If you are pregnant or breastfeeding, getting enough iodine is especially important for your baby to help their brain and central nervous system develop properly.
-The National Health and Medical Research Council recommends you should take an iodine supplement of 150 micrograms a day.
-Talk to your doctor about this.
+If you are pregnant or breastfeeding, getting enough iodine is especially important to ensure your baby has what they need for their brain and nervous system to develop properly.
+The National Health and Medical Research Council recommends that you take an iodine supplement of 150 micrograms a day.
+Ask your doctor or midwife for more information.

 Learn more here about the development and quality assurance of healthdirect content.